 When my son was two months old, I started noticing that the back-right side of his head was flattening out because of his preference to lean to one side (torticollis).
 So during the two-month wellness checkup, I brought it up to our pediatrician.
 She assured me that lots of babies get flat spots, and it will correct itself out by nine months.

 By four months old, the flat spot wasn’t getting any better and in many ways, it had gotten much worse.
 We were then referred to a neurosurgeon who officially diagnosed our son with plagiocephaly or “flat head syndrome” and suggested that we have an evaluation at a cranial clinic.
-I had no idea what to expect when we arrived at the Hanger clinic in Peoria, Illinois, but Rachel the Orthosis was so helpful in making our son feel comfortable while they got a super quick scan of his head shape.
+I had no idea what to expect when we arrived at the clinic but the orthotist was so helpful in making our son feel comfortable while they got a super quick scan of his head shape.

 All of the measurements and discussion lead us down the path to deciding to place our son in a cranial STARband helmet, and I can honestly say that it was the best decision we could have made.
 I could rest easy knowing that the helmet would correct the flat spot vs. the wait and see approach.
 If my child’s head never rounded out on its own, then what?

 The helmet did not seem to bother our son at all.
 I was worried that he wouldn’t adjust during overnight sleep, but the first night he actually slept the longest he ever had.
 The STARband helmet was also much lighter than I had imagined.
 Furthermore, it was also so much easier to pull on and off that I had anticipated.